How to Develop a Sales Training Plan

 The next step is to compare this list to each salesperson's skill set.
 All salespeople have strengths and weaknesses in different areas.
 Some weaknesses will be low-priority, such as an inside salesperson with poor cold calling skills; but when a weakness occurs in a critical skill, training should be a priority.

 You can uncover these strengths and weaknesses by analyzing your salespeople's metrics.
 Hopefully, you are already having your sales team track their metrics and provide that data to you.
 If not, you should institute a tracking system immediately.
-Tracking a salesperson's metrics will determine exactly where in the sales process his sales are falling apart, which will help to identify the specific sales skill that he's lacking.
-For example, if he's getting plenty of appointments, but his closing ratio is dismal, the problem is related to his closing skills – and that is where he needs more training.
+Tracking a salesperson's metrics will determine exactly where in the sales process their sales are falling apart, which will help to identify the specific sales skill that they're lacking.
+For example, if they are getting plenty of appointments, but their closing ratio is dismal, the problem is related to their closing skills – and that is where they need more training.